The Eyes of the World (1930 film)

 The Eyes of the World is a 1930 American pre-Code drama film directed by Henry King and written by Brewster Morse and Clarke Silvernail.
+It is an adaptation of Harold Bell Wright's 1914 novel.
 The film stars Eulalie Jensen, Florence Roberts, Una Merkel, and Nance O'Neil.
 The film was released on August 30, 1930, by United Artists.

+There is also a previous silent-film adaptation of the same novel, which was released in 1917 and is considered lost.